DAT300-Group5/dataset_analytics/benchmark/README.md

 A comprehensive benchmarking framework for comparing database performance across multiple engines (DuckDB, SQLite, chDB) with automated monitoring, profiling, and visualization.

-> **📌 Note**: To use SQLite benchmarking features, you must compile SQLite with profiling support.
-See [COMPILE_SQLITE.md](./COMPILE_SQLITE.md) for instructions.
->
-> **🚧 TODO**: chDB benchmark support is not yet fully implemented.
-Currently only DuckDB and SQLite are supported for benchmarking.

 ## Overview

 This benchmark system provides: